-Beyond that, I feel it is important to know the others as well, and as a result of studying I can now use Dreamweaver and Flash.
+Beyond that, I feel it is important to know the other Adobe programs as well, and as a result of studying I can now use Dreamweaver and Flash.
 I am also now looking into After Effects (I’ll let you know how that goes).

-Keep learning, you never know when that random bit of information will come in handy.
+Keep learning; you never know when that random bit of information will come in handy.